rogue707Dev/django-gdaps/README.md

 Detailed explanation:

 ##### `DEFAULTS`
 The `DEFAULTS` are, as the name says, a default array of settings.
-If `fooplugin_setting.BLAH is not set by the user, this default value is used.
+If `fooplugin_setting.BLAH` is not set by the user in settings.py, this default value is used.

 ##### `IMPORT_STRINGS`
 Settings in a *dotted* notation are evaluated, they return not the string, but the object they point to.